cyberark/secretless-broker/README.md

 14% fewer tps (excluding establishing connections) via Secretless.
 Establishing connections takes a relatively long time because the credentials are being looked up in Conjur.
 These can be cached in Secretless as a future optimization.

 Changing the `-c` (number of clients) and `-j` (number of threads) didn't have much effect on the relative throughput, though increasing these from 1 to 12 does approximately double the tps in both direct and proxied scenarios.

+# Continuous Integration

+In the project root directory there is a Makefile.
+Run `make all` to build and test Secretless.
+Binaries are built to the `./bin` directory.

+The `./build` directory contains CI scripts:

+* **build.sh** Builds the Go binaries.
+Expects to run in a Linux environment.
+* **test.sh** Runs the test suite.
+Expects to run in an environment with `docker-compose` available, and expects Go binaries to be built.
+* **test_in_container.sh** A helper script which you probably won't run directly.